Information about Apid Island

-Aside from being the most populated, this island is known for its mat weaving community.
-Those who will visit the place would find several women creating mats under the warm shade of breadfruit trees.
-There are also remarkable giant jars that are found in almost every house in the village.
+Aside from being the most populated, this island is known for its mat-weaving community.
+Those visiting the place would find several women creating mats under the warm shade of breadfruit trees.
+There are also remarkable giant jars found in almost every house in the village.
 These jars serve as rainwater catchment devices.

-Like the neighboring islands, Apid Island also boasts of a crystal clear turquoise water and a far extent of shoreline carpeted with fine white sand.
-Besides typical beach activities, tourists can also join the island's nature trekking, where they get to climb to the topmost part of the island.
+Like the neighboring islands, Apid Island also boasts turquoise water and fine white sand.
+Besides typical beach activities, tourists can join the island's nature trekking, where they climb to the topmost part of the island.